 As she finishes talking, wooden pillars come up from the ground around us.
 These things are super high off the ground and have aHanzi written on them.
 I want to climb them so bad!
 Let me at them!

 “I can feel your excitement, good.
 Now go ahead and climb the pillar marked with Jīn.”
 Nu Wa says.

-I begin climbing the wooden pillar.
-As I climb past it, the Hanzi begins to glow an odd silver color.
+I start to climb a wooden pillar.
+As I reach the top, the Hanzi symbol begins to glow an odd silver color.
 After reaching the top, I have to stand perfectly balanced to avoid falling.
 This was her evil plan all along, she tricked me!
 There is a small sheet of metal on top of it.
-I can see my reflection in it, my brown hair barely hangs out from my hat.
-I stick out my tongue and move my hands to the side of my face.
+I see my tanned face reflected back at me.
+My brown hair dangles in the breeze.
+I stick out my tongue and move my hands to the side.
 Silly faces are the funniest thing!
 This time I’m a fish, swimming deep in the ocean.
-Hehe, my yellow eyes are perfect for mimicking things, it's like staring into the eyes of a cat.
+Hehe I am too good at doing these!
+That's the perk of having yellow eyes like a cat.

 Well, I probably should stop making her mad.
 Spending the rest of the week in my room sounds super boring.
 I do as I am told, and grasp the cold metal in my hands.
-Surprisingly, I am still managing to keep my balance well.
-I begin to feel something painful, like needles poking me from inside my body.
+Surprisingly, I am managing to keep my balance well.
+Sharp pain begins to shoot throughout my body, like needles poking me from within.

 “Nu Wa, this hurts badly!
 Ow!”, the pain comes out.
 It feels like the metal might rip me apart from the inside.

 “Yes my child I know, I can feel your pain.
 You must endure it; this is the power of metal resonating within you.
 Endure for a bit longer, and you will finally unlock a portion of your powers.”
 She tells me.